 Once a toxic substance has come into contact with the body, it may have either an acute or immediate effect or chronic, long-term effects.
-For example, skin that has caustic acid spilled on it will be acutely effected as it will burn the skin immediately.
-Exposure to asbestos on the other hand may result in the individual getting lung cancer may years later.
+For example, skin that has caustic acid spilled on it will be acutely affected as it will burn the skin immediately.
+Exposure to asbestos, on the other hand, may result in the individual getting lung cancer many years later.
 This is a chronic effect or long-term effect of the exposure to the harmful substance (asbestos).

 There are a number of substances and products that may be involved in toxic tort lawsuits including:

 Asbestos – Asbestos is a naturally-occurring material that was widely used in the construction industry for decades.
 Due to its strength, durability, resistance to fire and affordability, it has routinely been used as a building and electrical insulation.
 Asbestos exposure becomes a health problem when high concentrations of the fibers in this material are inhaled over a long period of time.

 Asbestos litigation is the most enduring mass civil litigation in the United States with far-reaching implications for manufacturers, insurances and the legal system.
 Asbestos has been proven to cause cancer in humans.
 People exposed to asbestos have an increased chance of getting two types of cancer: lung cancer and mesothelioma which is a cancer of the thin membrane that surrounds the lung and other internal organs.
 Both types of these cancers are often fatal.
 The amount of time between exposure to asbestos and the first signs of disease can be as much as three decades.